Skip to main content

 Appendicular lean massDEXA (ALMI)Above the 75th percentile

-VO2 Max (cardio fitness)Cardiopulmonary exercise testTop 20 percent for age
+VO2 Max (cardio fitness)Cardiopulmonary exercise testTop 20% for age

 Fasting insulinBloodworkUnder about 5 microIU/mL